History of Paris: Modern art

 In the late 19th and early 20th century, Paris became the birthplace of modern art and public cinema projections.
 Many notable artists lived and worked in Paris during the Belle Époque, often in Montmartre, where rents were low and the atmosphere congenial.
 Auguste Renoir rented space at 12 Rue Cartot in 1876 to paint his Bal du moulin de la Galette, which depicts a dance at Montmartre on a Sunday afternoon.
 Maurice Utrillo lived at the same address from 1906 to 1914, and Raoul Dufy shared an atelier there from 1901 to 1911.
 The building is now the Musée de Montmartre.
-Pablo Picasso, Amedeo Modigliani and other artists lived and worked in a building called Le Bateau-Lavoir during the years 1904–1909.
+Pablo Picasso, Amedeo Modigliani and other artists lived and worked in a building called Le Bateau-Lavoir from 1904 to 1909.
 In this building, Picasso painted one of his most important masterpieces, Les Demoiselles d'Avignon.

 Several noted composers, including Erik Satie, also lived in this neighborhood.
 Most of the artists left after the outbreak of World War I, the majority of them to take up residence in the Montparnasse quarter.

 On 25 December 1895, the Grand Café on the Boulevard des Capucines was the location of the first public projection of a motion picture, this one produced by the Lumière Brothers.
 Thirty-three spectators paid one franc each to see a series of short films, beginning with a film of workers leaving the Lumière brothers' factory in Lyon.

 At the outset of the 20th century, Henri Matisse and several other artists, including the pre-cubists Georges Braque, André Derain, Raoul Dufy, Jean Metzinger and Maurice de Vlaminck, revolutionized the Paris art world with "wild", multi-coloured, expressive landscapes and figure paintings that critics referred to as Fauvism.
 Henri Matisse's two versions of The Dance signified a key point in his career and in the development of modern painting.